PhoenixPan/JavaCookBook/PraticalQuestion.md

 We usualy can use only half of the RAM
 Merge: Divide the dataset to 20 pieces, each 2 Gb, and sort each chunk.
 Sort: Read 0.1 Gb each time.
-Optimized algorithm: 80 Gb I/O with dozens of disk seeks.
+Optimized algorithm: two times data size (80 Gb I/O) wish O(1) disk seeks.